How you can make a personal injury claim with an accident solicitor in Ilford

 Once you have provided these details, your solicitor will be able to assess what your chances are of winning your claim and how much compensation you might get in the event of a successful claim.

-To find out if you qualify for compensation, you can also go online to Accident Advice Helpline’s website and complete our 30-second test.
+To find out if you qualify for compensation, you can also complete our 30-second test here on our website.
 Your accident must have occurred within the last 3 years and must have been somebody else’s fault.